MVasilis/CostMatrix/README.md

 To build this project, you need to have installed in your PC Java 11 and Maven 3.6.2.
 After downloading the sourceCode, you can use an IDE like IntelliJ and through the terminal (in the project root) :

     - run command -> mvn clean install or mvn clean install -DskipTests During this process, project will download all the necessery dependencies.
 Please be sure, that your IDE is supporting Lombok.
 After the succeess of the build, you can run the application by :
-    - using command -> mvn spring-boot:run (in the project roo).
+    - using command -> mvn spring-boot:run (in the project root) you can launch application

 Because we use SpringBoot and H2 database, Application has an embeded tomcat and DB.
 This means that the application will run without any issue. to have access in the DB while the application is running, using a browser please go to -> localhost:port/h2 No password is needed. (http://localhost:8081/h2)